fivestreet/remax-connector/data-sent-to-integra.md

 # Data sent to Integra

-A rough structure of the json representation that should be expected by integra api endpoints.
+A rough structure of the json representation that should be expected by the integra api endpoint.

+Fivestreet triggers a [POST] request to the provided url and expects a response with a 200 status code.
+Please note that the structures bellow includes a ``meta`` key with additional information about the event.

 ## Agent

-__[POST] to a url to be provided on create and update__

 ```
 {
     "id": 50942,
+    "meta": {
+        "event_type": "create_account"
+    },
     "name": "John Smith",
     "email": "john.smith@example.com",
     "fivestreet_email": "name@fivestreet.me",